Mixed number calculator

 c) Write a previous answer (new numerator 47) over the denominator 8.

-It is suitable to adjust both fractions to a common (equal, identical) denominator for adding, subtracting, and comparing fractions.
+It is suitable to adjust both fractions to a common (equal) denominator for adding fractions.
 The common denominator you can calculate as the least common multiple of both denominators - LCM(104, 8) = 104.
 It is enough to find the common denominator (not necessarily the lowest) by multiplying the denominators: 104 × 8 = 832.
 In the following intermediate step, cancel by a common factor of 2 gives 733/52.

-In other words - eight hundred fifty-five one-hundred fourths plus forty-seven eighths is seven hundred thirty-three fifty-seconds.
+In other words, eight hundred fifty-five one-hundred fourths plus forty-seven eighths equals seven hundred thirty-three fifty-seconds.

 What is a mixed number?